Vitamin B Complex Injection vs Oral Supplement

 Well, what oral supplements have in convenience, they lack in bioavailability.
 The issue with determining the average bioavailability of oral supplements relies on a ton of variables—most notably metabolism.
 Oral drugs undergo what is known as “first-pass metabolism.”
 First pass metabolism is when the concentration of a drug, specifically when administered orally, is significantly reduced before it “reaches the systemic circulation.”
 First pass metabolism typically results in low bioavailability, resulting in adjusted dosages.
 That said, oral supplements can vary.
 They can range from 5% bioavailability to 100% bioavailability, depending on the patient’s metabolism in question.
 Injections are an effective treatment to remedy skin diseases, reduce stress levels, boost energy, and even help with weight management.

 There are apparent differences between vitamin injections and oral supplements.
 For one, cost.
-The average price for one vitamin B12 injection treatment (around 1000mcg/mL) is about $90.
-In contrast, Nature Made Vitamin B12 1000 mcg Time Release Tablets (180 Count) sold at most local convenience stores comes in just under $10 before tax.
+The average price is about $90.
+In contrast, Nature Made Vitamin B12 1000 mcg Time Release Tablets (180 Count) sold at most local convenience stores come in just under $10 before tax.
 Another difference is bioavailability.
 As discussed, injections are a reliable, consistent method of maximizing vitamin bioavailability than oral supplements, with 75 to 100% of the treatment absorbed.

 Most people do not need vitamin injections, and regular oral supplements should satisfy the daily amount of 2.4 micrograms.